 - Executive Director/Ex Officio: Laura Dickson

-The Calgary Epilepsy League originally set up as a self-help group earlier in the year is incorporated on December 5, 1955 as a Society.
-It then proceeds through a name change (Western Canada Epilepsy Society) eventually emerging with today’s name Epilepsy Association of Calgary in 1969.
-After some attempts at operating a residential service, the Society abandons this approach and instead decides to offer case management (support services) in a community setting.
-In 1964 it also receives its first grant from the Calgary and Area United Way.
+The Calgary Epilepsy League began as a self-help group and was is incorporated as a Society on December 5, 1955.
+After many years as the Western Canada Epilepsy Society, the name changed to Epilepsy Association of Calgary (EAC) in 1969.
+After attempting to operate as a residential service, the Society abandoned this approach and began offering case management and support services in a community setting.

-After a couple of re-locations and a successful two-year capital campaign, the Association purchases a building located at 4112 4th Street NW on December 3, 1981.
+After a couple of relocations – and a successful two-year capital campaign – on on December 3, 1981 EAC purchased a building formerly located at 4112 4th Street NW.
 The Calgary Jaycees and Alberta 75 Civic Committee were among the contributors.
-The new building houses a staffing complement of five delivering similar programs and structured very much like today’s EAC.
-The decade ends with the introduction of Echo the penguin – the Association’s new logo and mascot.
-The penguin represents resiliency.
+The decade ended with the introduction of Echo the Penguin – the Association’s logo and mascot.
+The penguin represented resiliency.

-During the first part of the 90’s EAC earns recognition through the Calgary and Area United Way for its efforts to educate the community around epilepsy.
-Its partnership with the United Way solid, EAC participates in an initiative called: “Futureways” to shift programming over a three-year period to align with community needs and values and receives several Agency of the Year nominations for its commitment to this process.
+During the first part of the 90’s, EAC earned recognition through the Calgary and Area United Way for its efforts to educate the community around epilepsy.
+This partnership shifted programming over a three-year period to align with community needs and values, and received several Agency of the Year nominations for its commitment to this process.

-For four years, a competitive cycling event raises funds for EAC bringing community volunteers and businesses out in support.
-In 1997, EAC is selected as a beneficiary of the Willow Park Golf Tournament and receives $135K as a result of the event’s fundraising efforts.
-The Calgary Foundation awards a grant in support of a Teen Theatre Project to positively impact the lives of youth.
-Space in the building owned by EAC is rented to other charities to generate income and provide other members of the sector with a secure and affordable space.
+For four years, a competitive cycling event raised funds and support for EAC from community volunteers and businesses.
+In 1997, EAC was selected as a beneficiary of the Willow Park Golf Tournament and received $135,000.
+The Calgary Foundation awarded a grant to support a Teen Theatre Project positively impacting the lives of youth.
+Extra space in the building owned by EAC was rented to other charities to help provide secure, affordable office space and generate income.

-EAC ends the decade and embarks on the new millennium as a charter member of the Canadian Epilepsy Alliance, a national collaboration to amplify the voice of local associations across Canada that exists to this day.
+EAC launched the new millennium by becoming a charter member of the Canadian Epilepsy Alliance, an ongoing, national collaboration amplifying the voices of local associations across Canada.

-EAC receives funding from United Way of Central Alberta and expands its operations northward into Central Alberta, a service it would operate for the next two decades.
-The Epilepsy – Out of the Shadows Into the Spotlight Comedy Program launched in partnership with the Cheers Project with support from the Calgary Foundation becomes a fixture during the early years of the new millennium and is recognized through its nomination for the Peter F. Drucker Award in Non-Profit Innovation for a novel approach to using humour to both entertain and educate.
+Funding from United Way of Central Alberta leads to an expansion northward into Central Alberta and the opening of an office in Red Deer.
+The Epilepsy – Out of the Shadows Into the Spotlight Comedy program launched in partnership with the Cheers Project and with support from the Calgary Foundation.
+It became a fixture during the early years of the new millennium and was recognized with a nomination for the Peter F. Drucker Award in Non-Profit Innovation for “a novel approach to using humour to both entertain and educate”.

-Also worth noting is the introduction of the Melanie Grace Memorial scholarship created following Melanie’s untimely death in October 2009 by aneurysm at the age of 46.
-Melanie was an employee of Epilepsy Association of Calgary.
-Adding to the tragedy, Melanie was also six months pregnant and her death also caused the loss of the child’s life.
-The Association began awarding the scholarship annually in 2017.
+Also worth noting is the introduction of the Melanie Grace Memorial Scholarship in 2017.
+Melanie was an employee of EAC, and just 46 years old when she unexpectedly died in October 2009 of an aneurysm.
+Adding to the tragedy, she was also six months pregnant and her death also caused the loss of the child’s life.